In this post, we take a look at a full list of the Federal Medical Centres in Nigeria.

 On the 31st of January 2005, the hospital was formally handed over to the Federal Ministry of Health as a Tertiary Healthcare Institution and designated as Federal Medical Centre, Ebute- Metta, Lagos with three-star rating by Servicom.
 At that time, the Director, Health Services (DHS) of the hospital, Dr. (Mrs.) N. E. Nwosu was appointed the Pioneer Medical Director of the hospital in 2004.
 She was succeeded in 2008 by Dr. M. Y. Jinadu, who served till October 2016.

 Since its transformation, the hospital has continued to grow and break new grounds.
-Currently, there is a 190-bed complement, a Dialysis Centre, a new Accident, and Emergency Unit, new GOPD, new Radiological and Laboratory Equipment, regular electricity supply, and increased staff strength, with more interns.
+Currently, there is a 190-bed complement, a Dialysis Centre, a new Accident, and Emergency Unit, necessary for people which suffer accidents, while also using resources such as a palm beach car accident lawyer which can really help in these cases.

 The hospital is now accredited by the West African College of Surgeons in June 2012 and it can be said to be one of the leading tertiary healthcare Institution in the country.